DataforProgress/econ-projects/05_IRA_Climate/_IRA_Climate_Readme.md

 - **IRA_Climate_Model_Run_Final_Results_Averages_by_Category.dta** contains estimates of the average number of jobs created or preserved by category over the period 2023 to 2032, as reported in Table 6 on pg.
 10.

-- **IRA_Climate_Total_Spending_by_Category_and_Section** contains a complete list of climate and energy expenditures in the Inflation Reduction Act by bill section, as reported in Appendix F on pg.
-18. Note that the amounts in this table are taken from Congressional Budget Office (2022), "Estimated Budgetary Effects of H.R.
-5376, the Inflation Reduction Act of 2022," and refer to what we call "public spending," i.e. only federal expenditures excluding any partner matches or private spending that might be incentivized by public programs.
+- **IRA_Climate_Total_Spending_by_Category_and_Section.dta** contains a complete list of climate and energy expenditures in the Inflation Reduction Act by bill section, as reported in Appendix F on pg.
+18. Note that the amounts in this table are taken from Congressional Budget Office (2022), ["Estimated Budgetary Effects of H.R.
+5376, the Inflation Reduction Act of 2022,"](https://www.cbo.gov/publication/58366) and refer to what we call "public spending," i.e. federal expenditures excluding any partner matches or private spending that might be incentivized by public programs.
 This corresponds to what the CBO terms "estimated budgetary impacts" or "estimated outlays," and often but does not always coincide with the amounts authorized by the law.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>